 The true protagonists

 Breaking with the perfect academic symmetry, Goya does not place the main character on the centre of the composition, but slightly on the left.
-This character is represented with the arms arranged in a cross, a gesture that remind us to the Crucified Christ.
+This character is represented with the arms arranged in a cross shape, a gesture that remind us to the Crucified Christ.
 This idea is also supported with the mark he has on his right hand.

-Furthermore, he is on his knees dressing a white shirt.
+Furthermore, he is on his knees with a white shirt.
 He is the anti-hero.
 An anonymous man, innocent, whose dead will be a symbol of the bravery Spanish people in the presence of the French barbarism.

 Next to him, there is another man on his knees.
-However.this time it seems he is praying or begging.
+However, this time it seems he is praying or begging.
 It might be a religious man, perhaps a Franciscan.
 Thus, Goya reports again the fierce reprisal carried out by French troops who did not distinguish between rebels and innocents.
 On the right side, there is a group of men whose faces and gestures become apparent of the horror.
 If you pay attention, you will notice that one of them has an expression of absolute terror.
 The white in his eyes is shining, he is frightened.
 It even seems he is biting his nails.

-Anyways, Goya is not interesting in the execution itself.
+Anyways, Goya is not interested in the execution itself.
 Otherwise, he would have represented the men as prisoners, with their hands tied and flanked by soldiers.
 Goya wanted to praise the population of Madrid against the despot.